Welcome to the

 - Cluster of Excellence: Multimodal Computing and Interaction

-They are all located right next to each other on our Saarbrücken campus.
-This unique research environment gives our Ph.D. candidates the chance to collaborate with some 180 researchers at the postdoctoral or professorial level and over 350 doctoral students, covering virtually all areas of computer science.
+They are all located right next to each other on our Saarbrücken informatics campus (SIC).
+This unique research environment gives our Ph.D. candidates the chance to collaborate with over 200 researchers at the postdoctoral or professorial level and some 350 doctoral students, covering virtually all areas of computer science.

-The International Max Planck Research School for Computer Science (IMPRS-CS) runs their fellowship program in close collaboration with the Saarbrücken Graduate School of Computer Science which is responsible for all Ph.D. candidates in Computer Science at Saarland University.
-IMPRS-CS doctoral researchers are members of the Graduate School.
+The International Max Planck Research School for Trustworthy Computing (IMPRS-TRUST) runs their fellowship program in close collaboration with the Saarbrücken Graduate School of Computer Science which is responsible for all Ph.D. candidates in Computer Science at Saarland University.
+IMPRS doctoral researchers are members of the Graduate School.
+The same goes for the doctoral fellowship program in software systems offered by MPI-SWS for those candidates in Saarbrücken.
+The Graduate School at Saarland University is also one of the possible home institutions for fellows in the cs@max planck doctoral program.
+Each of these doctoral support programs administers their own admission procedures in close collaboration with the Graduate School.

 Watch our short film!